Herbal medicine is one of the principal branches of Traditional Chinese Medicine (TCM).

-We recommend that new clients schedule a complimentary 15-minute phone consultation before their first appointment.
+We require new herbal medicine clients to schedule a complimentary 15-minute phone consultation before their first appointment.
 This gives you the opportunity to discuss your health concerns and learn how your practitioner will work with you to resolve them.

 Acupuncture Services & Pricing

 - Follow-up Acupuncture (60 minutes), $85